WBNA: History

 WBNA was one of the few stations that carried programming from Ion Television as an affiliate of the network, instead of being an owned-and-operated station.
 It was the largest Ion Television station by market size that is not owned by network parent Ion Media Networks.
 In addition, the station is licensed to Louisville proper rather than an outer-ring suburb, as is the usual case with Ion stations.
 Due to Evangel's commitment to the network, WBNA was free to carry additional networks on its digital signal's bandwidth (as described below) rather than being beholden to carrying all of the five networks (Ion, Qubo, Ion Life, infomercial service Ion Shop, QVC and the Home Shopping Network) that were carried on Ion-owned stations.

 WBNA did not carry the full Ion schedule, and had not cleared additional broadcast hours that have been added by the network since 2008 (the network currently airs general entertainment programming daily from 7 a.m. to 3 a.m. in the Eastern Time Zone; however, religious and secular programs preempted much of the network's daytime schedule on WBNA).
 During the early evening hours, the station also aired a rebroadcast of Lexington NBC affiliate WLEX-TV's 6 p.m. newscast and other local programs (also in lieu of Ion's entertainment programming in the 7 p.m. hour).
 The station also split the network's Qubo block (which counts towards FCC E/I requirements) over two days; one half-hour of the block aired on Friday mornings in its recommended timeslot, while two additional 90-minute blocks aired respectively on Saturday mornings and afternoons on a tape delay.

-From 2013 to 2017, WBNA's main channel was relayed on translator station WBNM-LD.
+From 2013 to 2017, WBNA's main channel was relayed on translator station WBNM-LD (now W25GD-D).

 In February 2017, WBNA dropped its affiliation with Ion to once again become an independent station.
 Ion programming began airing on a digital subchannel of Block Communications-owned Fox affiliate WDRB on March 1.